SummerA0318/cse15l-lab-reports/Lab-Report-3.md

 technical/911report/chapter-9.txt:            Like the national defense effort described in chapter 1, the emergency response to
 ```

-At last I search in the documents chapter-11.txt in the 911report folder, and I get all the lines in the txt file that contains the word "chapter" while being case insensitive:
+At last I search in the documents chapter-11.txt in the 911report folder for word "CHAPTER", and I get all the lines in the txt file that contains the word while being case insensitive:

 ```
 linyubing@linyubingdeMacBook-Pro lab4 % grep -i "CHAPTER" */*/chapter-11.txt